 $ sudo apt-get install git-all

-You can check if the installation was successful by typing following command in a shell:
+You can check how successful the installation was by typing the following command into the shell:

 $ git --version

-Bash in Git is emulation or a Unix shell for Linux and Mac OS, so you can use it on Windows if you are used to working with Linux.
+Bash in Git is an emulation of a Unix shell for Linux and Mac OS, so you can use it on Windows if you are used to working with Linux.

 It is a Graphical User Interface.
-This allows to use Git without touching Git Basch or CMD and avoid using command lines.
-However, built-in GUI has its limitation.
+This allows to use Git without touching Git Bash or CMD and avoid using command lines.
+However, built-in GUI has its limitations.
 On the one hand, it is very minimalistic.
 On the other hand, many GUI with different capabilities only can implicate a partial Git functionality.
-This why in this tutorial we will master using the command line.
+This why this tutorial focuses on using the command line.